verrazzano/docs/content/en/docs/customize/opensearch.md

 automatically pruned every 14 days, and will be rolled over if an index meets at least one of the following criteria:
 - Is three or more days old
 - Contains 1,000 documents or more
-- Is 10GB in size or larger
+- Is 10 GB in size or larger

 ```yaml
 apiVersion: install.verrazzano.io/v1beta1